 Experts agree that the incident at West Point was more than just equipment failure: there was a human component as well.
 With an IIoT-based predictive maintenance strategy, wastewater plant operators can reduce or eliminate the chance of human diagnostic errors, and control for faulty equipment with much greater precision and certainty.

-To learn more about how you can prevent unplanned downtime, get in touch.
+To learn more about how you can reduce downtime, get in touch.